blockbridge/blockbridge-kb/howto/volumes/index.md

     4168eda4-81db-4641-8c8e-abd53e067ed5  /dev/nvme2n2    949.999GB  9300_MTFDHAL7T6TDP  active in-sync

 {% include warning.html content="Selection criteria constraints affect
-the eligible devices for both creation and replacement.
+the eligible disks for both creation and replacement.
 The constraint can be modified at any time." %}

 {% include tip.html content="The disk service discovers and catalogs